achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

        7.Power Transformer Scaler

-       8.Scaling To Median And Quantiles
+       8.Scaling To Median And Quantiles,Scaling to minimum and maximum values

        9.unit vector scaler